Magento 2 Stores and Timezones Configuration

 When configuring time zones for different nations, you may also need to redirect users to the needed language version of your website.
 For this, try out this Magento 2 GeoIP extension.
 Besides, look at our Order Number solution to create custom numeration and avoid mess.

-Timezone: set the timezone of your store;
+Timezone: choose the timezone of your Magento 2 store from the list;

 Locale: choose a default language;